traity/reputation-gateway-docs/docs/contents/getting_started.rst

   <a href="https://rg.traity.com/eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJyZWFkZXIiOiIweGU0YmIzRmI0NmU4Mjc1N2Y5RkM2MmMyMjZmYzE4ODJBMkIxMzhkMmUiLCJ3aWRnZXQiOnsibmFtZSI6IlNpbHBoIENvLiIsImxvZ28iOiJodHRwczovL3B1dS5zaC9BRXlCVy9jMTU0YjE2ZDQwLnBuZyIsImNhbGxiYWNrX3VybCI6Imh0dHBzOi8vZXhhbXBsZS5jb20ifX0.">Connect your Online Reputation wit Traity</a>

-Now, you just to have to decide in which part your application’s flow you do you want to include our service.
+Now, you just to have to decide in which part of your application’s flow you do you want to include our service.
 Each business is be different and has its own needs so there might be multiple scenarios to consider:

 For example, a user has followed the traditional flow within your app and according to your current scoring system, that person is not eligible for your product.
-So, you might want offer them the possibility of using their TrustScore as a complementary data point, increasing your potential customer base from those that were initially rejected.
+So, you might want to offer them the possibility of using their TrustScore as a complementary data point, increasing your potential customer base from those that were initially rejected.

 Also, you could completely substitute your current data collection flow, which might require some sort of manual review, and replace it with our process to have a reliable score that allows you to make decisions in real time.